aedera/anc2vec/README.md

 ```

 `es` is a python dictionary that maps GO terms with their corresponding
 embeddings.
-For example, to retrieve the embedding of GO:0001780, we can use
+For example, to retrieve the embedding of the term GO:0001780, we
-the following command:
+can use the following command:

 ```python
 e = es['GO:0001780']